FrozenMind/SimpleNoteApp/README.md

 It's a cross plattform desktop application to save your notes.
 The backend is made with electron and the frontend with angular v4 (typescript).

+For a more detailed description, changelogs, screenshot, etc. check: http://games-broduction.com/simple-note-app/

 ## Build
 1. Clone repository
 2. run```npm install``` to install all required node modules